onap/archived-appc/docs/APPC API Guide/APPC API Guide.rst

    artifacts to SDC which distributes them to all APPC instances in the same environment (e.g., production).

-For more details, see the APPC Self-Service VNF Onboarding Guide (add link).
+For more details, see the APPC Self-Service VNF Onboarding Guide.